git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 ## Session Mode

 * The pads on the grid start/record the clips.
 This depends on the clip launch and launch release settings (Bitwig only).
+* The 5 scene buttons on the right start the scenes.
+* Use **Shift + clip/scene** buttons to execute the alternative clip/scene functions (Bitwig only).
 * Press the **Stop Clip** button of the track and a pad to delete the clip.
 * Press the **Select** button of the track and a pad to duplicate the clip.